simnibs/simnibs/docs/tutorial/advanced/group_analysis.rst

 `Click here to download the example dataset for group analysis <https://osf.io/egshq/download>`_.

 This example dataset is composed of a subgroup of a cohort available at `OpenfMRI <https://openneuro.org/datasets/ds000171>`_.
-The data was processed in SimNIBS 2.1 using :ref:`headreco_docs` with the :code:`--cat` option.
+The data was processed in SimNIBS 2.1 using :ref:`headreco_docs`.
 For more information, please see the `OSF repository <https://osf.io/ah5eu/>`_ and `Saturnino et al., 2018 <https://doi.org/10.1101/500314>`_.

 In this example, we have five subjects, named :file:`sub01`, :file:`sub09`,